-I’ve been moaning to my friend Annabel Candy of Get In The Hot Spot about Sydney’s hideous traffic.
+I’ve been moaning to my friend Annabel Candy of Get In The Hot Spot about Sydney’s hideous traffic and the chilly winters in Orange.
 She’s often told me that I just need to move to the Sunshine Coast.
 Now, she’s getting serious, with this highly persuasive article.

-3 Reasons to Move from Sydney to the Sunshine Coast
+Top Three Reasons for Moving from Sydney to the Sunshine Coast

 As the Sydney days get shorter and colder do you find yourself fantasising about moving to warmer climes?